Mat1971/IRCScripts/Handover/ReadMe.md

 ;                 or use /TestSamListener
 ;                 or test with a webbrowser on same machine:   http://127.0.0.1:50501/message?time=999&data=This+is+a+test+message+from+browser
 ;            if all is working, you will see a test message to the DJ channel

+### Limitations
+* You can stop the countdown by stopping the script in SAM, but (at least in v4.2.2) you can't restart it without restarting SAM

+### Usage
+Obviously you have to in the DJ's channel for the script to work
+Optiona: Test the script works by typing ???????????? into an ADI IRC window, this should show a message in the DJ channel When your final song starts
+* Put SAM in manual mode
+* Find your PalScripts window
+* Select Handover.PAL (left click it)
+* Click the |> play button above to start the script

+This will print a message immediately in the DJ channel with the current countdown time, count down, change your nick, stop your encoder, etc.